Tanyatsy/Real-time-programming/Lab1/README.md

 In order to parse messages I used scala.UJson.
 Also we might receive a "Panic message", so I have implemented case when we throw exception, when such panic-message is received and I restart worker, who has parsed this message.

-#### AutoScaler
+#### ActorModel.AutoScaler

-I have implemented "AutoScaler.scala" class, in order to find how much messages I receive per second.
+I have implemented "ActorModel.AutoScaler.scala" class, in order to find how much messages I receive per second.
 I have used a stack which contains time when the message was received, after this I compare each message time with current time and scale the difference of them in order to calculate messages, difference of which, is less then 1 second.
-After this the number of messages is sent to "WorkerSupervisor.scala" class which depends on this count creates pool of workers with specific number.
+After this the number of messages is sent to "ActorModel.WorkerSupervisor.scala" class which depends on this count creates pool of workers with specific number.

 -------------------------